 Dynamic tagging allows you to automatically sort events with certain properties into special folders or mute them using snooze.

 Use APIs to schedule specific windows when certain event payloads should be discarded.
-The Plans V1 API allows you to manage alert filters and suppress event payloads before they enter the BigPanda pipeline for events that shouldn’t be processed or visible in the BigPanda UI.
+The Alert Filter Plans API allows you to manage alert filters and suppress event payloads before they enter the BigPanda pipeline for events that shouldn’t be processed or visible in the BigPanda UI.
 For events that should still be processed, and potentially investigated, use the Maintenance Plans V2 API to set suppression rules for these events.

 Use event suppression to keep your monitoring activity in sync with infrastructure changes.